zahrazalea/sql-injection-in-url-detection/README.md

 ## 📊 Results

-- Accuracy: 0.9975 (LR outperformed Naive Bayes)
-- Demonstrated effectiveness of **TF-IDF + classical ML models** for text-based security tasks
+- Highest accuracy (0.9975) was obtained when using TF-IDF + LR
-- Logistic Regression and Naive Bayes showed strong performance on structured text data
+- Logistic Regression and Naive Bayes both showed strong performance (0.9+) but the combination of TF-IDF and LR showed the best performance.